confluentinc/ksql/docs/installation/installing.rst

 .. image:: ../img/client-server.png
     :align: center

+Follow these instructions to start KSQL server using the ``ksql-server-start`` script.

+Tip
-.. tip:: For development and testing purposes, you can use Confluent CLI to spin up services on a single host.
-For more
+    For development and testing purposes, you can also use Confluent CLI to start |cp|, including KSQL, on a single host.
-    information, see :ref:`quickstart`.
+    For more information, see :ref:`quickstart`.

-Follow these instructions to start KSQL server.

 #.
-Customize the KSQL ``ksql-server.properties`` file.
-By default, the configuration file is located at ``/etc/ksql/ksql-server.properties``.
+Customize the KSQL ``<path-to-confluent>/etc/ksql/ksql-server.properties`` file.
+The required parameters are ``bootstrap.servers``
-    The required parameters are ``bootstrap.servers`` and ``listeners``.
+    and ``listeners``.
 You can also set any property the Kafka Streams API or the Kafka producer and consumer would understand.
     For a description of common configurations, see :ref:`configuring-ksql`.

-    .. tip:: KSQL servers that share the same ``command`` topic belong to the same resource pool.
-By default, KSQL servers use the ``ksql__commands`` command topic.
-To assign a server to a different pool, change the ``ksql.command.topic.suffix`` setting.
-For example, if you change to ``ksql.command.topic.suffix = production_commands``, the command topic will be named
-             ``ksql__production_commands``.

     Here are the default settings:

     .. code:: bash

         bootstrap.servers=localhost:9092
-        ksql.command.topic.suffix=commands
         listeners=http://localhost:8080
         ui.enabled=true